JonMrowczynski/Jim/README.md

 EDDIE is a later embodiment of Jim.

-The Documents folder contains more information about Jim/EDDIE if you are interested in learning more.
+The Documentation folder contains more information about Jim/EDDIE if you are interested in learning more.

 ## Requirements for...